Australian Control voltage

-AU-CV is a monthly remote meetup focusing on electronic music and Eurorack technology.
+AU-CV is a monthly remote meetup focusing on electronic music and creative technologies.
 We had our first meeting in March 2021, and have subsequently continued the meetings on a monthly basis.
-The sessions usually run between 2 and 2.5 hours, and the agenda goes something like this:
+The sessions usually run between 2 to 3 hours, and the agenda goes something like this:

 - Product Demonstration